ScottBrian/scottbrian_utils/README.rst

 8. The timer item provides a way to keep track of time to determine when a function has timed out.
 9. The Pauser class provides a pause function similar to the python sleep function, but with improved accuracy.
 10. The UniqueTS class provides a way to obtain a unique timestamp.
+11. The doc_checker module provides an easy way to do doctest.

 Examples:
 =========